DNS Lookup: Check A, AAAA, MX, TXT, CNAME & NS Records

 Results will appear here after a lookup.

-Why run a DNS lookup
+Why run a DNS lookup online

-How the lookup runs
+How the test runs

 How to interpret results